CycloneDX/guides/SBOM/en/0x44-Data_Components.md

 \emptyparagraph
 </div>

-To help visualize a common scenario, lets describe an application with a few different data components that represent custom source code and configurations that are included in the application.
+To help visualize a typical scenario, let's describe an application with a few different data components that represent custom source code and configurations bundled in an application.

 ![Nested Component Data](../../images/Nested_Component_Data.svg)